alexandru/alexn.org/_posts/2022-05-13-oop-vs-type-classes-part-1-ideology.md

 }
 ```

 Implemented by most collection types.
-We'll come back to it, to contrast and compare with a Type Class approach.
+We'll come back to it in a future article, to contrast and compare with a Type Class approach.

 ### Are OOP and FP orthogonal?
 Can they mix?